barsoom/gridlook/README.md

 * Tests
   * Auth is applied in prod
   * Creating one event works
-* Verify that migration works on a new app (was iffy on this one)
 * Ruby 2?
 * Icons
 * Kaminari causes warnings (during test run)